ghastlymirror/ghastlyastro/src/content/blog/category-added.md

 ---
 title: Blog Update, Photography Category Added
 date: 2022-03-07

-description: Added a new category to the site
+description: This blog has been around for week, and I´ve already made progress so far.
+In this case, I added a new category to the site as a much needed improvement.
 category:
   - blogging
 tags:
   - updates
   - writting
 toc: true
 donate: true
 comment: true